mlmentorship/mlmentorship.github.io/about.md

 ##### Organization and logistics

-In order for the mentorship program to be scalable, we need to organize in a way that everyone gets support without all the burden of mentorship falling on a single person (We all have a full-time job afterall).
-What I'd like to see is that you help mentor the people that have entered the field after you, so I am using the terms mentor to refer to all of you.
+In order for the mentorship program to be scalable, we need to organize in a way that everyone gets support without all the burden of mentorship falling on a single person (we all have a full-time job afterall).
+What I'd like to see is that you help mentor the people that have entered the field after you, so I am using the term mentor to refer to all of you.
 Here is a suggestion for an organizational structure that can help everyone to get support from their peers and also contribute to the group.

 - Shared Slack channel
     - Everyone joins slack as a communication channel for asking and answering questions, and posting relevant resources.